Payment instructions for project bank accounts

 Most accounting software packages can generate payment instructions, including MYOB and QuickBooks.

-Most financial institutions enable you to create a payment instruction manually on their online banking platforms.
+Most financial institutions enable a payment instruction to be created manually on their online banking platforms.
 Depending on the financial institution, payment instructions may be called ABA files, Cemtext files, BECS files, payment files, direct entry (DE) files or pay anyone files.

 Notifying subcontractors and principal

-After uploading a payment instruction to the financial institution, the head contractor must give the principal and relevant subcontractor a copy of the payment instruction information within 3 business days.
+After giving a payment instruction to the financial institution, the head contractor must give the principal and relevant subcontractor a copy of the payment instruction information as soon as practicable.

 This is required for every payment, withdrawal or transfer.